 The Kansas City Museum Education staff offers several programs for your classroom or community group.
 Through stories, songs, and hands-on activities, children are introduced to the history of Kansas City and its people, and the Long family and their legacy.
 The Kansas City Museum strives to help children understand and enjoy the world in which they live— both inside and outside the museum walls.
 A bridge between Kansas City’s schools, neighborhoods and communities, Kansas City Museum is dedicated to making hands-on learning experiences accessible to all children and families.
 During the restoration of Corinthian Hall, the Kansas City Museum will not be able to accommodate school tours on site.
 However, the Museum is offering outreach programs to schools and communities throughout the region.
-Give Curator of Education Rebecca Schroeder a call at (816) 483-8300 to schedule an appointment today!
+Give the Museum a call at (816) 483-8300 to schedule an appointment today!

 Long Story of Corinthian Hall